 Nickel prices are primarily being driven up by a growing use of nickel in high tech applications such as batteries for electric vehicles.
 Whilst the use of nickel containing stainless steel is growing, uncertainty in supply of Class 2 nickel deposits, and dwindling Class 1 nickel deposit resources, will lead to higher prices.

 Environmental matters

-The Company is currently completing an Environmental Impact Assessment for the development of the Zebediela Class 1 nickel resource.
+The Company has completed a Environmental Impact Assessment for the development of the Zebediela Class 1 nickel resource.

 The Group's employees